In this article, I will address the following:

 I firmly believe that no one can be condemned to eternal damnation without judgment!

 The description of the suffering in the place where the rich man was taken might better reflect the Jewish perception of Gehinnom; ”Hell is not a punishment in the conventional sense; it is, in fact, the expression of a great kindness.
-The way our soul is cleansed in Gehinnom is similar to the way our clothes are cleansed in a washing machine.
+The way our soul is cleansed in Gehinnom is similar to the way our clothes are cleaned in a washing machine.
 If, at the end of our life, we leave this world without fixing the wrongs we have done, our soul is unable to reach its place of rest on high.
 We must go through a cycle of deep cleansing.”

 Jesus was a Jewish prophet and a rabbi who knew the “Bible” (Old Testament Scriptures; Law and Prophets) of the time.
-In his parable, would he have wanted to promote a profound transformation of the concept of hell from a one year punishment of pain to everlasting torture?
+In his parable, would he have wanted to promote a profound transformation of the concept of hell from a one-year punishment of pain to everlasting torture?
 Is this how God of love would work?
 Should Christ, as the supreme judge of the last judgment, provide such instructions of judgments to the saints who judge with him.

 1 Cor 6:2-3 You know that the saints will rule the world, don’t you?
 And if the world is going to be ruled by you, can’t you handle insignificant cases?
 3 Don’t you know that we will judge angels?
 How much more, things that pertain to this life?